leftfield-geospatial/orthority/docs/getting_started/cli/sharpen.rst

 ``oty sharpen``
 ===============

-|oty sharpen|_ implements the Gram-Schmidt pan sharpening method.
-This example pan sharpens a multispectral (RGB) drone image with its matching panchromatic image:
+|oty sharpen|_ implements the Gram-Schmidt pan-sharpening method.
+This example pan-sharpens a multispectral (RGB) drone image with its matching panchromatic image:

 .. code-block:: bash